Your Community Representative

 Securing Our Future

-Columbia Heights has been viewed as an old bedroom suburb, but we are actually building new spaces for both businesses and housing.
-The new city hall and several new apartment buildings have opened in the past year.
-I’m excited to continue moving forward with other large development projects at the former Rainbow and Medtronic sites.
+Our community has been viewed as an old bedroom suburb, but we are actually building new spaces for both businesses and housing.
+I’m excited to continue moving forward with other large development projects in the area.
 Redevelopment of a smarter and safer Central Avenue will begin in 2028.